 f/2.8 – Best focus is behind the focus point.

-This calibration makes a lot of sense and even without taking the shift into account the focus accuracy is generally good enough throughout the aperture range.
-Even if the shift is visible at f/2.8 and f/4 if you go look for it the effect is still small enough most of the time to not really have any significant bearing on the final image.
+This calibration makes a lot of sense.
+Even without taking focus shift into account at all the accuracy is generally quite acceptable throughout the aperture range for general use.
+The shift is most visible at f/2.8 and f/4 but with many types of images it’s often not a problem.
 What you've focused on generally stays acceptably sharp both wide open and at f/2.8-f/4 as hopefully demonstrated in the crops above.

 So to expand a bit on what I mean by these last few statements I’ll give a bit of practical advice on how to get the most out of the Sonnar without jumping through all too many hoops.